 The problem is search engines and users do remember what they read on your site.
 Visitors may be landing on out-of-date content.
 Or worse incorrect pricing or old discounts and offers.
 To prevent this from happening, schedule regular Website Content Reviews.

-A Website Content Review is doing an inventory of all content currently live on your website.
+A Website Content Review starts with doing an inventory of content live on your website.
 Reviewing each piece of content.
-Then identifying what content needs to updating, deleting or created.
+Then identifying what content needs updating or deleting.
+Making a list of any new content to add to the site.

 Identify Core Pages – Stuff you will need to keep.

 Before you make any changes to the website, identify your core pages.
-These are the pages that are crucial to business and marketing activities.
-Pages that may be in-use by a current campaign.
-Pages where if changed or moved would cause major problems offline.
+Pages that are crucial to business and marketing activities.

 Look at out for these types of pages: